 Prescribing Streptomycin in the absence of a proven or strongly suspected bacterial infection or a prophylactic indication is unlikely to provide benefit to the patient and increases the risk of the development of drug-resistant bacteria.

 Baseline and periodic caloric stimulation tests and audiometric tests are advisable with extended Streptomycin therapy.
 Tinnitus, roaring noises, or a sense of fullness in the ears indicates need for audiometric examination or termination of Streptomycin therapy or both.

-Care should be taken by individuals handling Streptomycin for injection to avoid skin sensitivity reactions.
-As with all intramuscular preparations, Streptomycin Sulfate Injection should be injected well within the body of a relatively large muscle and care should be taken to minimize the possibility of damage to peripheral nerves.
+Care should be taken by individuals handling Streptomycin for Injection to avoid skin sensitivity reactions.
+As with all intramuscular preparations, Streptomycin for Injection should be injected well within the body of a relatively large muscle and care should be taken to minimize the possibility of damage to peripheral nerves.
 (See DOSAGE AND ADMINISTRATION.)